MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/secured-core-server.md

 ---
-title: Secured-core server by OEM partners in Windows Server
+title: What is Secured-core server for Windows Server
-description: Learn how Secured-core server by Windows Server hardware OEMs offers advanced protection of your operating environment
+description: Learn how Secured-core server by Windows Server hardware OEMs offers advanced protection of your operating system environment.
 author: SCuffy
 ms.author: wscontent
 ms.topic: conceptual